 Orrington Lunt Professor of Education and Social Policy and of Economics | IPR Director

 IPR Director David Figlio conducts research on a wide range of educational and tax issues from school accountability and standards to welfare policy and policy design.
-His current research projects involve evaluating the Florida Corporate Tax Credit Scholarships Program, the largest school-voucher program in the United States; conducting a large-scale study of school accountability in Florida, using a state census of public school principals; and following children from birth through their school career to study key questions regarding early childhood policy and inequality.
-He is leading a National Science Foundation-sponsored national network to facilitate the use of matched administrative datasets to inform and evaluate education policy.
+His current research projects involve evaluating the Florida Corporate Tax Credit Scholarships Program, the largest school-voucher program in the United States; conducting a large-scale study of school accountability in Florida, identifying intergenerational effects in health and education; and examining student learning outcomes, among others.
+He is also leading a National Science Foundation-sponsored national network to facilitate the use of matched administrative datasets to inform and evaluate education policy.

 Figlio's work has been published in numerous leading journals, including the American Economic Review, Journal of Public Economics, Journal of Law and Economics, and Journal of Human Resources.
 Organizations supporting his research include the National Science Foundation, National Institute of Child Health and Human Development, and the U.S. Departments of Agriculture, Education, and Health and Human Services, as well as the Annie E. Casey, Smith Richardson, and Spencer foundations, among others.